Bookmie-Devs/CssSystemBackend/README.md

 Every CSS Executive or appointee is provided with an Administrator account by the elected President.
 During account creation, permissions are set according to the user's role.
 The account details, such as email, phone number, and a custom password, are provided, and the user can change their password later.

-### **Account Activation:**
+### **Account Activation For Executive:**

+- Newly elected executives should have and account on the platform and if they dont, they should signup on the frontend which in case will allow thier info to be in the Sytem
+- The above step is required to allow the user to input his details and password him/her self in other to prevent unneccesary password reseting if the details and password are inputed by the administrator
+- After the account is already in the database, the President or the system administrator will then assign the neccesary permissions and groups to that account depending on their appointement or executive role
-- Once the account is created, an email is sent with login credentials, allowing the user to log in, change their password, and start working right away.
+- allowing the user to log into the admin side as staff and start working right away.

 ### **Account Misuse:**